samuelbohl/101-0250-00-Final-Project/docs/part2.md

 ![3D elastic wave GPU benchmark](img/elastic_wave_3D_scaling_experiment_gpu.png)

 A resolution of `512x512x512` wasn't tested because it didn't fit in the 12 GB of VRAM that the 3060 had.

-In this case, too, we are bound by the computing power rather than the memory bandwidth.

 To run the GPU performance benchmark: